Application and admission for University College Tilburg: Liberal Arts and Sciences

-After you have met all the requirements, you will receive your unconditional admission letter via e-mail.
-Conditional admission always means you have to fulfill a requirement, which means turning it into an unconditional acceptance is in your own hands.
+After you have met all the conditions of admission, you will receive your unconditional admission letter via e-mail.

-Before you start your studies here, there are some things you need to arrange, such as housing, payment of your tuition fees, visa, and more.
-To help you, we have created a "Welcome to Tilburg University" guide - specifically for our international students.
-This guide will take you through the process and the preparations you need to make before you come to Tilburg.
+- To help you, we have created a Pre-departure Guide (with checklist) specifically for our international students.
+This guide will take you through your final preparations before you come to Tilburg.

 - We will also send you regular e-mails about this before your arrival.